jpthibault/powerlifting-calculator/PRD.md

 - Add a dropdown to switch between pounds (lbs) and kilograms (kg).
 - Allow users to customize the barbell weight (default: 45 lbs).
 - Add a feature to save or share the results.
+- Include additional animations or visual effects for better user experience.